-- We use bio-cooking gas and organic food during all our treks.
+- We use cooking gas during treks.

-- We don?t litter the trekking trails and mountains.
+- We don’t litter the trekking trails and mountains.
 Our Camping staff and Camping groups clean up the camping grounds after their stay.